seafloor-geodesy/gnatss/docs/position_inversion.md

 ![residuals_2](./residuals_2.png)

 All of the flagged residuals have been stored in the file _outliers.csv_.
-The next time we run gnatss, this file will be concatenated to the _deletions.csv_ and the residuals removed from the inversion.
-If for some reason you feel that too many residuals have been flagged, you can delete _outliers.csv_ in order to unflag those residuals so that you can run gnatss again with a loser outlier threshold.
+If we run GNATSS with the "--remove-outliers" flag, this file will be concatenated to the _deletions.csv_ file and the residuals removed from the inversion.
+If for some reason you feel that too many residuals have been flagged, you can delete _outliers.csv_ in order to unflag those residuals, or simply run GNATSS again with a looser outlier threshold.
 Note that no data has been actually removed from the input files, so if you feel that too much data has been concatenated to the _deletions.csv_ file, you can delete it to start a fresh inversion.

-In any case, now that we have some outliers flagged, we can now run gnatss again to remove them:
+In any case, now that we have some outliers flagged, we can now run GNATSS with the "--remove-outliers" flag, which will direct it to automatically remove any flagged residuals:

 ```
-gnatss run --extract-dist-center --extract-process-dataset --qc --distance-limit 150 --residual-limit 500
+gnatss run --from-cache --distance-limit 150 --remove-outliers NDP1_2022.yaml
 ```

-Even though we have used the exact same command, gnatss will now generate a new solution since it has now removed the residuals that had been flagged during the previous run.
+GNATSS has now removed the residuals that had been flagged during the previous run.

 ![residuals_3](./residuals_3.png)

 There are still some outlier residuals, so let's try tightening the outlier threshold.
-In this case, I choose a threshold of 30 cm.
+The strategy used to flag and remove residuals is up to the user's discretion.
+In this case, there is a fairly consistent band of residuals near 0 cm that I interpret as the primary geodetic signal within the time series.
+I choose a strict outlier threshold of 30 cm in order to isolate that signal.

 ```
-gnatss run --extract-dist-center --extract-process-dataset --qc --distance-limit 150 --residual-limit 30
+gnatss run --from-cache --distance-limit 150 --residual-limit 30 NDP1_2022.yaml
 ```

 This flags the following residuals: